 Passion is a key ingredient in startup success, but according to serial entrepreneur Murli Thirumale, it plays a smaller part than many think.
 “What is truly important for a founder is not passion, but the ability to be your own worst critic.
 You have to constantly evaluate your own ideas while selling them to the public.”

-Thirumale, who will present the leading keynote speech at fnSummit 2021, developed this theory through years of creating highly successful companies.
+Thirumale, presented the leading keynote speech at fnSummit 2021, developed this theory through years of creating highly successful companies.
 He is the co-founder and CEO of cloud-native storage solution Portworx, which was recently acquired by PureStorage for $370M, and was previously co-founder and CEO of Ocarina Networks, which was acquired by Dell in 2010 and co-founder and CEO of Net6 which was acquired by Citrix.“Validate, validate, validate the market opportunity before you found your company.
 This is the most critical piece of the puzzle.” - @PureStorage Click To Tweet

 Selling first with the SDBS system